IPv6-mPvD/pvdd/README.md

 ## Regular clients
 These clients can perform the following operations :

-* query the list of currently registered PVDIDs
+* query the list of currently registered pvds
-* query all the attributes for a given PVDID
+* query all the attributes for a given pvd
-* query a given attribute for a given PVDID
+* query a given attribute for a given pvd
-* subscribe/unsubscribe to modifications of at least one of the attributes of a given PVDID
+* subscribe/unsubscribe to modifications of at least one of the attributes of a given pvd
-* subscribe/unsubscribe to the modifications of the PVDID list
+* subscribe/unsubscribe to the modifications of the pvd list

 ## Notifications